14 Adaptogen-Packed Snacks and Drinks You Should Try Right Now

 The CBD beverage category has exploded in the last year, but there's a good reason to try this new bedtime drink over others.
 Aside from 30mg of CBD, these bottles contain a powerful blend of herbs and adaptogens like ashwagandha, ginseng, l-theanine, and sceletium.
 Ashwagandha is said to ease stress and help as a sleep aid, ginseng helps with stress and improves cognition, l-theanine is an amino acid that boosts concentration, cognitive performance, and can improve moods, and sceletium also improves mood and cognitive function, while also helping to reduce stress.
 It's available in Plum Blush, Peach Jasmine, and Citrus Spice flavors, and designed to help you unwind in the evening and feel refreshed in the morning.

 Former U.S. Olympic Trials swimmer Erica Liu Williams founded her healthy granola brand in Silicon Valley when she got her big break supplying Google in 2014.
-Earlier this year, Gr8nola launched its newest flavor, peanut butter, which is packed with ashwagandha to help reduce stress and blood sugar levels, fight inflammation, and boost brain function.
-Other ingredients like chia seeds, organic coconut oil, whole grain oats, honey, and of course peanut butter, ensure this granola is as tasty as it is healthy.
+Last year, Gr8nola launched its newest flavor, peanut butter, which is packed with ashwagandha to help reduce stress and blood sugar levels, fight inflammation, and boost brain function.
+Other ingredients like chia seeds, organic coconut oil, whole grain oats, honey, and (of course) peanut butter, ensure this granola is as tasty as it is healthy.
 Best of all, the new flavor launches in partnership with Girl Up, a United Nations Foundation initiative uniting girls to change the world, with 8 percent of sales being donated to the organization.

 If the idea of eating chocolate as a wellness tool sounds appealing, then these mini bars from Addictive Wellness are for you.
 This Los Angeles-based company uses ethically sourced raw, wild cacao that’s stone-ground to create a line of seven chocolates, each with different adaptogen add-ins.
 The square bars (each less than two ounces) come in Immunity, Energy, Beauty, Love, Focus, Tranquility, and Recharge, and feature adaptogens like cistanche (commonly known as desert ginseng), mucuna bean, ashwagandha, and cordyceps, lion’s mane, chaga, reishi, and tremella mushrooms.
 Plus, thanks to co-founder Sage Dammers’ training under master herbalists and longevity experts in Costa Rica, Australia, Bali, China, and America, the chocolates also make use of several herbs and plants commonly used in Traditional Chinese Medicine, including eucommia, rehmannia, tuber fleeceflower, and astragalus.